Deep-Symmetry/afterglow/README.md

-The web interface does provide a nice show control page, though, with access to a scrollable grid of cues, and the ability to track the cues displayed on a physical cue grid control surface like the Ableton Push or Novation Launchpad Pro, so you can control them from either place, and see the names that go with the colored buttons on the control surface.
+The web interface does provide a nice show control page, though, with access to a scrollable grid of cues, and the ability to track the cues displayed on a physical cue grid control surface like the Ableton Push or a current member of the Novation Launchpad family, so you can control them from either place, and see the names that go with the colored buttons on the control surface.
 This animated GIF shows how cues respond to clicks, lightening while they run, and darkening any cues which cannot run at the same time.
 It also shows how you can scroll around a larger grid than fits on the screen at one time (although it has reduced colors, frame rate, and quality when compared to the actual web interface):

 ![Show control](doc/assets/ShowGrid.gif)